radhanikapoor/CMOR-438-S25/Unsupervised_Learning_Algorithms/4. Image Compression with the Singular Value Decompositio/README.md

 # Singular Value Decomposition (SVD) for Image Compression

 This notebook explores **Singular Value Decomposition (SVD)** as a method for **compressing grayscale face images**.
 Using the **Olivetti Faces dataset**, we demonstrate how SVD can reduce image size while preserving the most important visual features.
+I both create my own implementation and use the sklean one as a comparison measure.

 SVD is a core tool in linear algebra and unsupervised learning, commonly used in:
 - Dimensionality reduction